SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

  * **Active**: When it was raised and nobody is so far working on the alarm.
  * **Acknowledged**: When someone clicked the "acknowledged" button to indicate that someone is working on the alarm.
  * **Cleared**: When either someone clicked the "clear" button to manually clear an alarm, or when the device detected by itself that the problem was removed.
 * **Count**: The number of times that this alarm was sent by the device.
-Cumulocity duplicates alarms so that only one alarm of a particular type can be active for a particular device.
+Cumulocity deduplicates alarms so that only one alarm of a particular type can be active/acknowledged for a particular device.
 If another alarm of the same type is sent by the device, the count is increased.
 * **Description**: A text description of the alarm.
 * **Device**: The name of the device.
 Clicking the name leads you to the detail view of the device.
 * **Date created**: The timestamp when the alarm was created first.